How to make Jamaican Black Cake

 - Wray & Nephew White Overproof Rum – to be added to fruit when pureeing.

-- J. Wray & Nephew Red Label Wine ~ Red Label Wine is a Jamaican wine, is wine generally used in this recipe.
+- Wray & Nephew Red Label Wine ~ Red Label Wine is a Jamaican wine, is wine generally used in this recipe.
 However, any sweet dessert wine can be subbed.
 A great option is Taylor Port Wine.

 - Butter, Flour, Eggs, Baking Powder ~ These are the basic cake ingredients that will give your cake structure.
 The breadcrumbs are added to keep this cake super moist.